seduerr91/corteva/README.md

       yields = Column(Integer)
 `

-Please note, that stationId is an Integer, since I truncated the USC in every file.
-This is a design choice, and could be reversed quickly.
+Please note, that stationId is an Integer since I truncated the USC in every file.
+This is a design choice and can be reversed quickly.
 This is an aspect I want to clarify (see open question at the end).

 ### Answer to Problem 2: Ingestion

 The weather and field data will be ingested upon startup of the server.
-I used Pandas and Numpy extract (from txt files), transform (e.g. groupby functions) and load (bulk save to database) to ingest the database.
+I used Pandas and Numpy to extract (from txt files), transform (e.g. groupby functions) and load (bulk save to database) to ingest the database.
 The bulk approach was chosen to fill in the data since it is the most efficient use of Python.
-Duplicates are being checked in the transformation (implemented in pandas) earlier in the process.
+Duplicates are being checked in the transformation (implemented in Pandas) earlier in the process.
 Please note that the ingestion runs automatically upon server startup.

 ### Answer to Problem 3 - Data Analysis

-All calculations are being conducted in the file 'ingest.py', and carefully explained in docs/data_exploration.ipynb.
+All calculations are being conducted in the file 'ingest.py' and carefully explained in docs/data_exploration.ipynb.
 Please refer to docs/data_exploration.ipynb for understanding my approach.
 Thank you.

 Please find the model definition below (from src/models.py):